 AP staff audits Payment Vouchers (PVs) in the Marketplace prior to processing (or returning to the department).

-Payment Authorization (PA) forms & Non-Employee Reimbursement (NR) forms
+Payment Authorization (PA) forms & Non-Employee Reimbursement-International (NRI) forms

-As appropriate, departments can request electronic funds transfers or foreign drafts, when payment to an external vendor must be made directly in a bank account or in a non-U.S. currency.
-Wire Transfers or Foreign Drafts involve additional bank charges that get charged to the requesting department, and often there are fees to the recipient as well.
+As appropriate, departments can request wire transfers when payment to an external vendor must be made directly to a bank account or in a non-U.S. currency.
+Wire transfers involve additional bank fees that get charged to the requesting department, and often there are fees to the recipient as well.